diliptechno/Housing-price-predicrtion/README.md

  shrinkage=0.1
 • CART using 10 fold CV and tuneLength = 20

+# Instructions to run the Model

 • Step 1 : To open the ‘House_Prices_Group_3.RMD’ file.
 • Step 2 : Replace the file path of the training and test sets (train and test set attached in the folder given.
-It can also be downloaded from : https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)atline no 33&34
+It can also be downloaded from : https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)
 • Step 3 : All chunks can be run until line no 1000(Data cleaning).
 From 1000 onwards is the application of Linear Models
 • Step 4 : Each of the chuck can be run to see the respective model results
 • Step 5 : From line no 1196 are the Tree Models.
 All the tree models are contained in one chunk